tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/Append Object_intl_en.md

 >!
 >- Appendable objects do not support replication, versioning, or lifecycle management.
->- The `Append` API does not verify the storage class carried in the request.
-The storage class will subject to that of the existing object.
+>- The `Append Object` API does not verify the storage class carried in the request.
+The storage class will be subject to that of the existing object.
->- The `Append` API is not available for INTELLIGENT TIERING.
+>- The `Append Object` API is not available for INTELLIGENT TIERING.

 ## Request